ISSUES

 That experience reinforced that resilience requires infrastructure upgrades, emergency readiness, and long-term coordination.

 Flood mitigation, clear communication systems, and proactive planning must be part of how Asheville prepares for the future.
-Recovery cannot rely on temporary fixes.
-It must build long-term stability for every neighborhood.

 Protecting Our Environment While Planning Smart Growth